python/devguide/parser.rst

 .. caution::

-    The effects of ordered choice such as illustrated above, may be hidden by many levels of rules.
+    The effects of ordered choice, such as the ones illustrated above, may be hidden by many levels of rules.

 For this reason, writing rules where an alternative is contained in the next one is in almost all cases a mistake, for example: ::